Huw-J-Williams/PalmerChem_Software/code_formatting.md

 This is the documentation for the Palmer Lab ML code project.
 Its purpose is to provide an easy-to-follow set of guidelines for the standardisation of any code written for the project, specifically in areas where automatic formatting packages, such as Black (https://github.com/psf/black), will be unable to.
 The structure, and contents, of this document are derived primarily from PEP 8 (https://peps.python.org/pep-0008/), with modifications/deviations made based on lab-wide preference.

+This is a living document that will update with lab and general conventions, and is open to changes and discussion from all involved parties.

+## RECENT CHANGES since v0
+**Current Version:** v1.0.1
+Any changes since the last update will go here, for those that simply want to refresh themselves on the new stuff.
+As this is the first full version, everything is new though! :D

 ## Naming and Defining Conventions
 ### Names